by Susan Flantzer © Unofficial Royalty 2015

 Heinrich had one half-sister from his father’s third marriage to Princess Anna of Hesse and by Rhine:

-• Duchess Anne (1865 – 1882), unmarried, died in her teens
+- Duchess Anne (1865 – 1882), unmarried, died in her teens

-Heinrich had seven half-siblings, five of which survived to adulthood.
+Heinrich had seven half-siblings, and five survived to adulthood.
 Among his half-siblings were Friedrich Franz III, Grand Duke of Mecklenburg-Schwerin, father of Alexandrine, Queen of Denmark and Cecile, last Crown Princess of Prussia and Marie of Mecklenburg-Schwerin (Maria Pavlovna of Russia) who married Grand Duke Vladimir Alexandrovich of Russia.
 Their son Kirill became a pretender to the Russian throne after the assassination of his cousin Nicholas II of Russia.

 When Heinrich was seven years old, his father died.
 After finishing his secondary education in Dresden, he traveled to Greece and the British colonies of India and Ceylon.
 He then joined the Prussian Army and served as a first lieutenant in the Garde-Jäger-Bataillon in Potsdam, Prussia.

 The couple was married on February 7, 1901, at the Grote of Sint-Jacobskerk in The Hague in the Netherlands.
-Following the wedding, Heinrich became a Prince of the Netherlands and also became known by the Dutch version of his name – Hendrik.
+Following the wedding, Heinrich became a Prince of the Netherlands and also became known by the Dutch version of his name, Hendrik.
 Wilhelmina decreed that the Dutch royal house would remain the House of Orange-Nassau and not change to the House of Mecklenburg-Schwerin.
 Although the marriage was a peaceful one, Hendrik and Wilhelmina grew apart due to her religious mysticism and his unfaithfulness and frustrations over his lack of an official role in the Netherlands.

 Wilhelmina had no surviving siblings at the time of her marriage and the fear that the Dutch throne would pass to a German prince made it imperative that she provide herself with an heir.
-The couple’s only child, the future Queen Juliana, was born on April 30, 1909, to her parents’ great relief.
+The couple’s only child, the future Queen Juliana was born on April 30, 1909, to her parents’ great relief.
 Wilhelmina had several miscarriages before and after Juliana’s birth, as well as a stillborn child.

 Throughout his marriage, Hendrik was plagued by financial problems.
-He received no subsidy from the Dutch treasury, and instead received an annual sum of 100,000 guilders from his wife.
-His activities and pastimes cost money and he was expected to financially support charities and also provide funds to his impoverished family in Germany.
+He received no subsidy from the Dutch treasury and instead received an annual sum of 100,000 guilders from his wife.
+His activities and pastimes cost money and he was expected to financially support charities and provide funds to his impoverished family in Germany.
 In addition, there was money Hendrik had to give to his mistresses who bore him illegitimate children.
 Dutch historian Gerald Aalders has said Prince Hendrik had eight known illegitimate children.
 After Hendrik’s death, Queen Wilhelmina continued to compensate the mothers of his illegitimate children.

 Prince Hendrik had a great interest in the social and economic life in the Netherlands.
 He oversaw the merger of the two scouting organizations to create De Nederlandse Padvinders (The Netherlands Pathfinders), an organization that still receives royal patronage.
 He was chairman of the Dutch Red Cross and in 1928 he opened the Olympic Games in Amsterdam.

 During the last years of his life, Hendrik’s health quickly deteriorated.
-His arthritis worsened, he gained much weight and had his first heart attack in 1929.
+His arthritis worsened, he gained much weight, and suffered his first heart attack in 1929.
 The second heart attack followed on June 28, 1934.
 During the afternoon of July 3, 1934, while in his office, Prince Hendrik died at the age of 58 of cardiac arrest.
 As per his wishes, he had a white funeral and was buried in the crypt at the Nieuwe Kerk in Delft.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.